-Comment Response Document Reference with current levels of use of the adjacent church parking lot).
+Comment Response Document Reference 15 Historic and cultural preservation.
+It feels like the District and the Checklist are not fully informing the public on these impacts.
+The District and search are used to the City that there is no important history at the site, without giving the public much of a chance to say anything.
+The public is only now getting a quick chance to look at the environmental documents, after the District has already gotten the City Landmarks Board to give an OK to demolishing everything.
+One member of the Landmarks Board objected, voting "No".
+Neither the City nor the District send out notices to the public when a school is quietly brought by the District to have the school's history torpedoed before the Landmarks Board.
+Families, neighbors and the community often have fond connections to their schools and this history is important to preserve.
+The District and the Checklist acknowledges that it produced a cultural resources assessment for the project, a copy of it should be included as an appendix but this should not be the only further step.
+Include some interviews with people familiar with the school?
+Parents, students, alumni, neighbors?
+Reference information kept by the District tarknowledges that "the site and surrounding areas are considered moderate to high potential for archaeological resources" but then concludes that any past historic deposits were "likely" to have been removed.
+We appreciate the District has nevertheless developed an inadvertent discovery plan which includes notification of local tribes with current levels of use of the adjacent church parking lot).
 SPS will develop a neighborhood communication plan to inform nearby neighbors of large events each year.
 The plan will be updated annually (or as events are scheduled) and will provide information about the dates, times, and rough magnitude of large-attendance events.
 The communication will be intended to allow neighbors to plan for the occasional increase in on-street parking demand that could occur with large events.
 The school Principal will continue to coordinate event schedules to avoid concurrent large evening events at the school and St. Andrew Kim Korean Catholic Church.
 In addition, SPS will explore options for a formal agreement with the Archdiocese and St. Andrew Kim Korean Catholic Church that would allow occasional evening use of the church lot for the largest school events.
 If this shared-parking agreement is not possible, when the school reaches 90 percent of its enrollment capacity, the school will modify the largest events (including Curriculum Night) to reduce total peak parking demand, by separating it into two sessions or into two nights based on grade levels, similar to other SPS elementary schools.
 The truck activity during construction would be noticeable by neighbors located along the truck routes but would occur during non-peak times and would not result in significant impacts to traffic operations in the area.
 The truck activity would occur at various times throughout the construction phases but is a short-term temporary condition that would cease when the project is complete.
-15 Historic and cultural preservation.
-It feels like the District and the Checklist are not fully informing the public on these impacts.
-The District has already argued to the City that there is no important history at the site, without giving the public much of a chance to say anything.
-The public is only now getting a quick chance to look at the environmental documents, after the District has already gotten the City Landmarks Board to give an OK to demolishing everything.
-One member of the Landmarks Board objected, voting "No".
-Neither the City nor the District send out notices to the public when a school is quietly brought by the District to have the school's history torpedoed before the Landmarks Board.
-Families, neighbors and the community often have fond connections to their schools and this history is important to preserve.
-The District and the Checklist need to take further steps to offer information in the Checklist about this history.
-The Checklist acknowledges that it produced a cultural resources assessment for the project, a copy of it should be included as an appendix but this should not be the only further step.
-Include some interviews with people familiar with the school?
-Parents, students, alumni, neighbors?
-Reference information kept by the District archives department about the school.
-Further, the Checklist acknowledges that "the site and surrounding areas are considered moderate to high potential for archaeological resources" but then concludes that any past historic deposits were "likely" to have been removed.
-We appreciate the District has nevertheless developed an inadvertent discovery plan which includes notification of local tribes including the Duwamish Tribe.
-As indicated in Section B.13 of the SEPA Checklist, consist with the City of Seattle Landmark Preservation Board process, Seattle Public Schools submitted a Landmark Nomination form to the City of Seattle for the existing school building.
-In March 2020, the Landmark Nomination was denied by the Landmark Preservation Board.
-The Landmarks Preservation Board hearing was noticed, open to the public, and attended by several community members.
-As noted, a cultural resources assessment was also prepared for the project and is included as an appendix to the SEPA Checklist.
-Due to the confidential nature of some information contained in the assessment, a redacted copy of this document is available from Seattle Public Schools upon request.
-SEPA Checklist Section B.13 and Appendix F
+As indicated in Section B.13 of the SEPA Checklist, consist with the City of Seattle Landmark Preservation Board process, Seattle Public Schools submitted a Landmark Nomination form to the City of Seattle Public Schools submitted a Landmark Preservation Board process, Seattle Public, and attended by the Landmark Preservation Board open to the public, and attended by the Landmark Preservation Board open to the publi SEPA Checklist Section B.13 and Appendix F